 On a more personal note, Jim is the father of three incredible boys, and the husband of a loving wife who helps provide his strength and vision.

-Kara is a licensed and board certified acupuncturist with ILAAOM and the NCCAOM.
-She graduated magna cum laude from Midwest College of Oriental Medicine in Chicago with a Master of Science degree in oriental medicine, and with additional focuses in herbology and nutrition.
-She also has a Bachelor’s degree in psychology from the University of Illinois.
-She also holds certifications and specializations in fertility acupuncture and pulse diagnosis.
+Amy is a licensed and board certified Acupuncturist with ILAAOM and NCCAOM.
+In 2007, she graduated from Midwest College of Oriental Medicine in Chicago with a Masters of Science degree in Oriental Medicine and a Bachelors in Nutrition.

 Her desire to share acupuncture with as many folks as possible has lead to experience with many different people and a variety of ailments.
 She has been privileged to treat many patients since her first years in practice.
 This has helped her grasp the “personality” of a particular health issue and be better equipped in treatment options.